christianavi/christianavi.github.io/_posts/2020-01-09-keeping-dota-2-mmr-updated-on-dotabuff.md

 ## Guide

 Here is exactly how I downloaded the older game client and displayed my MMR afterwards.
-1. **Opening the Steam console** - To open the Steam console, open your browser and enter this URL on the address bar: `steam://open/console`
+1. **Opening the Steam console** - To open the Steam console, open your browser and enter this URL on the address bar: `steam://open/console` or click this <a href="steam://open/console" target="blank">link</a>.
 2. **Downloading the DOTA 2 depots** - Enter each of the following lines into your Steam console.
 ```steam
 download_depot 570 373303 6890280957208715765